LesterLyu/The-Look/deliverables/iteration-01.plan.md

 (Optional:) Quick introduction

 #### Roles & responsibilities

-Describe the different roles on the team and the responsibilities associated with each role.
- ##### Product Manager:
+###### Product Manager:
+Communicates product vision from the highest levels to development and implementation teams
  - leonyhenn
- ##### Scrum Manager:
+###### Scrum Manager:
+Facillates team meetings, make sure product backlog is in good shape and ready for the next sprint
  - LesterLyu
- ##### Technical Team:
-  - Front-end (React native)
+###### Front End Developer:
+Design and implementation of the user interface (Tech Stack: React Native)
   - leonyhenn
   - ShuiFanZZ
   - LesterLyu
-  - Back-end (node.js, express, mongoDB, ...)
+  - yanxi0830
+Database and server side implementation of mobile application (Tech Stack: Node.js, Express, MongoDB, ...)
   - andrewbinyu (Alogorithm)
   - LesterLyu
   - TechiesTheOne
   - yanxi0830
   - w34336

 #### Events

-Describe meetings (and other events) you are planning to have:

- * When and where?
-In-person or online?
- * In-person at BA
- * Online through group chat
- * Online through Github collaboration
- ---

- * What's the purpose of each meeting?
+- We will meet in person at BA before, during, and after tutorial every Tuesday from 11:00am - 2:00pm.
+The purpose of this meeting is to enusre everyone is up to date about the current project status and to address any questions or ideas any team member has.
+This meeting will also be spend planning the goals for next week.
+In the future, we plan to use this meeting time to do coding sessions or code reviews.

+- Online video chat meetings will be held on Saturday 10am using Google Hangout and will typically last around 1 hour.
+The purpose of this meeting is to check in with everyone and make sure everyone's task is being accomplished in a timely manner.
+In this meeting, we will address any questions or concerns anyone have and make changes to our plan accordingly .

+- Quick ideas and comments can be made at anytime online through WeChat group.
+Everyone will have a chance to see the chat history and make comments.

+###### Meetings Held:
+- Tuesday September 26 from 11:00am - 1:00pm @ Bahen Centre
+ - brainstormed project ideas
+ - proposed problems currently faced and possible solutions
+- Tuesday October 3 from 10:00am - 2:00pm @ Bahen Centre
+ - finalized project idea
+ - brainstormed unique features to add to project
+- Saturday October 7 from 11:00am - 1:00pm Online through Google Hangout
+ - discussed potential skills required
+ - assigned roles and responsiblities to team members
+- Tuesday October 14 from 11:00am - 2:00pm @ Bahen Centre
- * Ensure everyone is up to date about the project status
+ - finalized changes to some proposed features and highlight about the project
- * Brainstorm target users and solutions to solve their problem
- ---
- * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.
- * Brainstorm code design
+ - planned out user workflow through the mobile app

 #### Artifacts

-List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be To-do lists, Task boards, schedule(s), etc.
- * We want to understand:
-   * How do you keep track of what needs to get done?
-   * How do you prioritize tasks?
-   * How do tasks get assigned to team members?

-* Chat history
-*
+We will keep a Google Doc sheet called the "Track Board" which include each team member's name and under which a list of tasks that the team member is assigned to and the corresponding due date for that task.
+It is the responsiblity of each team member to discuss what they plan to accomplish and add relevant comments/problems they encountered while working on that task.

 ## Product

 #### Goals and tasks
+1. Finalize project features
+2. Find existing similar products to improve uniqueness of our product
+3. Assign roles and responsiblities to team members
+4. Find existing APIs to help build our product
+5. Start implementing user interface and workflow
  * Describe your goals for this iteration and the tasks that you will have to complete in order to achieve these goals.
  * Order the items from most to least important.
  * Feel free (but not obligated) to specify some/all tasks as user stories.